compsci-apology/book/book.md

         1. Muscles move bones by contracting, i.e. adding tension that reduces degrees of freedom
         2. A thermostat specifies whether the furance or a/c system should be on or off
         3. A engineering department specifies which priorties they will invest in this quarter
-2. This model will allow us to understand the **common computational problems that all of these organisms must solve**
+3. This model will allow us to understand the **common computational problems that all of these organisms must solve**
-    1. they must model their enviornment and their relationship to it
-    2. they must navigate away from threats
-    3. the must navigate towards opportunities.
-3. Another advantage of this generic model is that we can remember that these robots always exist in the physical universe.
+4. Another advantage of this generic model is that we can remember that these robots always exist in the physical universe.
     1. All robots need to solve the problem of reliably obtaining enough energy to keep themselves alive.
     2. They will always be under selective pressure to be more energetically efficient.
     3. This means they must evaluate _tradeoffs_ because energy spent in one area cannot be spent elsewhere
-4. **Meaning is a vector in configuration space**
-    1. an input to an actuator telling it how to operate
-    2. A 'compass' saying which way to go, either in a concerete situation, or in the space of an abstraction
 ### Some strategies can themselves evolve
 1. some organisms - those that live in specific, static niches - do not need to change much over time in order to survive.
     1. This includes most animals